cesarnieblam/cesarnieblam/Troubleshooting.md

 A `AttributeError` indicates that the dependencies have not been correctly installed.

-### Any OpenCV error
+### Solution to most OpenCV errors

-In most cases it helps to uninstall and then install OpenCV.
+In most cases it helps to reinstall OpenCV.

 ```
 pip uninstall opencv-python